rplab/Social-Behavior/README.md

 A collection of Python programs used to analyze social behaviors in zebrafish.

 ## Modules:
-- Behaviors: contains functions for finding specific social behaviors (e.g. circling, tail-rubbing, etc.).
+- BehaviorAnaysis: contains functions for finding specific social behaviors (e.g. circling, tail-rubbing, etc.).
-- Helper Functions: contains functions used commonly throughout numerous modules or those that help test/visualize behaviors.
-- Raghu's Starter Code: starter code from Raghu pertaining to time series analysis.
+- Helper Functions: event sensitivity testing
 - Time Series Analysis: contains functions to find autocorrelations, cross-correlations, conditional probabilities, etc.
 - To-do: contains partially implemented new social behaviors/analysis functions that need to be updated or refined.
 - convert matlab to csv: matlab to CSV file converter for datasets.